MagicDuck/grug-far.nvim/README.md

 _Note:_ if you would like sync to work when doing a replacement with empty string, please add `--replace=` to the flags.

+### Opening result lines in quickfix list

+Result lines can be opened in the quickfix list.
+Deleting result lines will cause them not to be included.

+_Note:_ changing the `<line-number>:<column>:` prefix of result lines will remove lines from consideration

+_Note:_ quickfix list is disabled when doing multiline replacement (`--multiline` flag)

 ### Closing
 When you are done, it is recommended to close the buffer with the configured keybinding (see Configuration section above) or just `:bd` in order to save on resources as some search results